Eric Blandin

-Eric Blandin is a French aerodynamicist.
-Since 2025, Blandin has served as the Aerodynamics Director at Aston Martin Formula One Team; he previously served as the Deputy Technical Director under former Technical Director Dan Fallows.
+Eric Blandin is a French aerodynamicist who most recently served as Aerodynamics Director and Deputy Technical Director at Aston Martin Formula One Team and Chief Aerodynamicist at Mercedes.
+He is scheduled to join Cadillac as Head of Aerodynamcis, replacing Jon Tomlinson.

 Career

 In 1998, after finishing his master's degree in fluid mechanics at Pierre and Marie Curie University, Blandin began his career as an aerodynamicist at Fondmetal Technologies, working in the production of wind tunnels.
 In 2002, he transferred to the Jaguar Formula 1 team, working in the aerodynamics field.
-Blandin remained with the Milton Keynes-based team following its transformation to Red Bull Racing, becoming team leader in the aerodynamics field before his departure in late 2009.
+Blandin remained with the Milton Keynes-based team following its transformation to Red Bull Racing, becoming a team leader in the aerodynamics department before departing at the end of 2009.
 During this period, he worked alongside Dan Fallows.

-As of January 2010, Blandin spent 14 months as Ferrari's head of aerodynamics before joining Mercedes as principal aerodynamics engineer the following year.
-In 2017 he was promoted to the position of chief aerodynamicist.
+In January 2010, Blandin moved to Ferrari, serving as an Aerodynamic Team Leader before joining Mercedes as principal aerodynamicist the following year.
+In 2017, he was promoted to the position of chief aerodynamicist.

 On November 24, 2021, it was announced that Blandin would leave Mercedes and join the Aston Martin team in early 2022.
 The team did not specify what role Blandin will fill.
-However, it was later disclosed that Blandin will only actually work at Aston Martin in July 2022, after a period of absence from all matters related to Mercedes.
-From July 2022 to December 2024, Blandin served as Deputy Technical Director under his former colleague, now-former Technical Director Dan Fallows.
+However, it was later disclosed that Blandin will commence work at Aston Martin in July 2022, after a period of gardening leave.

+From July 2022 to December 2024, Blandin served as the Deputy to Technical Director Dan Fallows.
 During his time as Deputy Technical Director, Blandin contributed to the development of the AMR23, AMR24 and AMR25.
-Since January 2025, Blandin has been serving as the Aerodynamics Director according to his LinkedIn, which is believed to be as a result of the removal of Dan Fallows as Technical Director and Aston Martin's move of Blandin to his current position.
+In January 2025, Blandin was appointed as Aerodynamics Director, following the removal of Dan Fallows as Technical Director and the discontinuation of both the Technical Director and Deputy Technical Director roles with the impending arrival of Managing Technical Partner Adrian Newey and Chief Technical Officer Enrico Cardile.

+In May 2026, Blandin departed Aston Martin and established his own consultancy firm, EB Enginnering Consulting, similar to a path taken by his former colleague, Dan Fallows following his own removal as Technical Director.

+On September 24, 2026, he was announced to be joining Cadillac as Head of Aerodynamics.